Meet the Crested Gecko

 Contrary to cliche "inbreeding" rumors that are spread about every big name breeder in the reptile hobby, genetic diversity is something I have never taken lightly, and I would consider our strong suit.

 When I started putting my founding group together, I wanted to obtain every single bloodline available outside of New Caledonia.
 Aside from all the US lineages I got my hands on, I even got some geckos in 2003 that descended from wild collected adults that were originally imported into Russia and Germany a few years earlier - lineages that were otherwise largely unrepresented in US collections.
 Later on I was also able to obtain a wild collected male who was imported years after the last big shipment that came into the US.
 Today, all but a few of those original geckos are still here and breeding.
-Today my crested gecko collection is what I believe to be one of the most genetically diverse collections in existence.
-If there is a lineage of crested geckos in captivity that is not already represented in our collection, I am unaware of it, and I would be very interested in acquiring geckos from it.
+Today my crested gecko collection is what I believe to be one of the most genetically diverse collections in the world and produces geckos that grow considerably larger than what's considered the norm.